 - Key Summit at the Divide car park, the beginning of the Routeburn Track, a smooth but steep max.
 3 hours return hike open all year.
 Consider snow can occur until spring.
 After almost an hour it branches and leaves the Routeburn to the summit.
 You get rewarded with a 360 degrees view from the summit on a clear day.

 Freedom camping is almost not allowed along the Milford road.
 The DOC offers lots of campgrounds along highway 94.
 The last one close to the Divide fills up quickly and is the most crowded one.
-Camping fee 13 $ p.p. in March 2018 without shower just dunnies are provided.
+Camping fee 15$ p.p. and 7.50$ for children for summer 2019/2020 without shower just dunnies are provided.
+Map of campgrounds, number, and facilities